LocationAlhambra , CA United States

 The Alhambra Police Department has organized numerous English-language community academies as part of its outreach strategy.
 This is its first Chinese-language one.
 During this six-week program, participants were treated to ride-alongs and demonstrations involving Enzo, one of the department’s two police dogs.
 They learned useful information about 911 and traffic laws and were tested with scenarios like a traffic stop, a domestic violence call and a mental health call.

 These academies help participants form a positive association with the police, beyond the officer who writes your traffic ticket or who responds to a dangerous situation.

 “Participating in the class really changed my perspective of the police,” said Jerry Kang, a Pasadena resident who works in Alhambra.
 “They’re actually just one of us.”

 Other students have found the information they’ve learned at the community academy useful.
 “I’ve learned a lot about policing as a job and about personal safety,” said Raymond Wang, who lives in Temple City.

 Graduating from a community academy enables participants to volunteer with the Alhambra police, at events or even on patrols.
-Many past community academy graduates were helping out, including Steve Du, who can speak both Mandarin and Cantonese and provided translation at the classes.
+Many past community academy graduates were helping out at the Chinese-language police academy, including Steve Du, who can speak both Mandarin and Cantonese and provided translation at the classes.

-“I’ve seen a lot of things on the front lines,” said Du of attending a community academy himself and volunteering as a translator for various police departments as a result.
+“I’ve seen a lot of things on the front lines,” Du said.
 “I do this to bring the community together.”